 Of course, Skiathos Island also boasts an airport, so you can access the island by airplane and, from there, get to the other islands of the Sporades.

 Which Greek island is Mamma Mia set on?

-The greek island that hosted the Hollywood blockbuster 'Mamma Mia' is Skopelos.
-Since the filming of the movie, the island has become even more popular among travelers of the world due to its staggering natural beauty and the advertisement from both the international media and the Greek National Tourism Organisation.
+The Greek island that hosted the Hollywood blockbuster 'Mamma Mia' is Skopelos.
+Since filming the movie, the island has become even more popular among travelers worldwide due to its staggering natural beauty and the advertisement from both the international media and the Greek National Tourism Organisation.